 One reason that teacher pension benefit payments have soared in the rest of New York State and in New Jersey is that the number of retired beneficiaries has soared relative to the number of teachers still working.
 In FY 1989 there were 3.1 working members of the New York State teacher pension fund for each beneficiary, but that fell to just 1.6 in FY 2016.
 And in FY 1989 there were 3.2 working members of the New Jersey teacher pension fund for each beneficiary, but that fell to just 1.4 in FY 2016.

-The rest of New York State and New Jersey were growing through suburban development through the 1980s.
+The rest of New York State and New Jersey had been growing through suburban development through the 1980s.
 Imagine a rural town, with a small population and just 50 teachers, that evolves into a highly populated suburb.
 A few decades later it might have 500 teachers working to serve its now-larger population, but just 50 retired teachers from its rural past.
 Total pension benefit payments for those 50 retired teachers may not cost very much, but taxpayer pension contributions still ought to be high — to pre-fund the 500 teachers who will be retired in the future.
 That’s what should happen.
 But rapid population growth can allow the selfish to hide the true cost of pensions by underfunding, since that cost doesn’t show up for decades.
 (And in any event, employer-funded retiree health insurance is generally not funded at all).

 While this would seem to imply 1.42 years worked for each year in retirement on average, the actual benefit for full career teachers in NYC is closer to just one year worked, or fewer than one year worked, for each year retired.
 That is because the working teachers include those just starting their careers, some of whom (as in any other industry or organization) decide change careers or locations early on rather than staying in the same place and doing the same job throughout their lives.
 For these teachers, the NYC Teachers Retirement System provides little or nothing.